 A marvel of the mind

 She’s well on her way.
 Upon graduating from Pearson College, Deb enrolled in a psychology program at the University of Saskatchewan.
 But after two years in the much milder Victoria, the chilly Saskatchewan winters felt even more severe.
-Deb transferred to the University of Victoria, where she finished her undergraduate degree in psychology.
+She transferred to the University of Victoria, where she finished her undergraduate degree in psychology.

-Michael, who is now a Professor of Anatomy and Cell Biology at the University of Saskatchewan, quickly became a key mentor in Deb’s career and in her life.
+Michael, who is now a Professor of Anatomy and Cell Biology at the University of Saskatchewan, quickly became a key mentor in her career and in her life.
 He encouraged her to apply for graduate studies at the University of Victoria, and served as her thesis advisor when she was accepted.

 Going in the right direction